josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 > library would be OK.
 However, given how frequently this is used, I would like
 > this to become part of the standard library.

-[Tom Schuster responds](https://www.mail-archive.com/es-discuss@mozilla.org/msg10129.html) that it's no necessary.
+[Tom Schuster responds](https://www.mail-archive.com/es-discuss@mozilla.org/msg10129.html) that it's not necessary.
 > (1) is in  fact really good optimized in modern engines.
 (In case you are interested search for "Ropes: an alternative to strings")
 >